Management: Undergraduate

 Many colleges and universities also offer certificates and diplomas in business administration or management, which typically require one to two years of full-time study.

-Note that to manage technological areas, one often needs an undergraduate degree in a STEM area.
+To manage technological areas, one often needs an undergraduate degree in a STEM area.

 Graduate

 At the graduate level students aiming at careers as managers or executives may choose to specialize in major subareas of management or business administration such as entrepreneurship, human resources, international business, organizational behavior, organizational theory, strategic management, accounting, corporate finance, entertainment, global management, healthcare management, investment management, sustainability and real estate.